 The HECM loan includes several fees and charges, which includes: 1) mortgage insurance premiums (initial and annual) 2) third party charges 3) origination fee 4) interest and 5) servicing fees.
 The lender will discuss which fees and charges are mandatory.

-You will be charged an initial mortgage MIP at closing, which is either 2% (HECM Standard) or .01% (HECM Saver) of the lesser of the appraised value of your home, the FHA HECM mortgage limit of $625,500 or the sales price.
-Over the life of the loan, you will also be charged an annual MIP that equals 1.25% of the mortgage balance.
+You will be charged an initial mortgage insurance premium (MIP) at closing.
+The initial MIP will be .5 percent or 2.5 percent, depending on your disbursements.
+Over the life of the loan, you will be charged an annual MIP that equals 1.25% of the mortgage balance.

 Mortgage Insurance Premium